 The Academy also takes into account how the number of children can be properly balanced across the two sessions of the day and whether the number of boys and girls, and age spread, is properly balanced across the two sessions.

-The final decision on whether a child is admitted, the number of hours a child is able to attend and his or her pattern of attendance rests with the Principal.
+The final decision on whether a child is admitted, the number of hours a child is able to attend and his or her pattern of attendance rests with the Principal or Head of Primary Years.

 How will I know if I have a place for my child?